3d-manipulation-workshop/3d-manipulation-workshop.github.io/content/index/1-info.md

 Date: May 17th, 2024
 Time: 9:00am - 5:00pm

-Feel free to use [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSdq0ZkKkna4z8IO2U9-_z0f3W--s8OMQQWWEKLSksZEGk17Ow/viewform) to submit questions throughout the day.
+If you have questions about the workshop, email seita@usc.edu.

 ## About